DyCo-AI/density_feedback_control/README.md

 </div>

 **Quadruped Robot**: In this example, we use the safe trajectory obtained from the density-based controller as a motion plan for quadruped locomotion.
-The robot uses a hierarchical framework (https://github.com/AndrewZheng-1011/legged_planner) to achieve safe navigation.
+The robot uses a hierarchical framework with a nonlinear MPC to achieve safe navigation.
 <div align="center">
   <img src="images/quad_density_experiment.gif" width="400" alt="quadruped density experiment" />
 </div>